MySQL supports multiple Unicode character sets:

 collations have only partial support for the Unicode Collation

 Algorithm.
-Some characters are not supported yet.
-Also,
+Some characters are not supported, and combining

-primarily Vietnamese, Yoruba, and some smaller languages such
+Vietnamese, Yoruba, and some smaller languages such as Navajo.

-as Navajo.
-A combined character will be considered different
+A combined character is considered different from the same

-Collations based on UCA versions later than 4.0.0 include the
+Unicode collations based on UCA versions later than 4.0.0

 utf8_unicode_520_ci is based on UCA 5.2.0